-Hardware Tested: Q-Bus to DEQNA port register interface.
+Hardware Tested: Q-Bus QDTC interface, CSR, and QDTC interrupt logic.

 3. ETHERNET Station Address Verify Test - This test verifies that the ETHERNET station address PROM can be correctly read and loaded to host memory.
 The ETHERNET station address is read from the PROM and a checksum is computed; this checksum is then compared to the checksum stored in the PROM.
 The ETHERNET station address is always printed out on the console in the ETHERNET standard format.
 If the address is not correct, the error is recorded and an appropriate error message is printed out on the console.